Agnes (singer): 2011–2013: Veritas and Collection

 Agnes's fourth album Veritas, was released in September 2012.
 The first official single was "Don't Go Breaking My Heart," which premiered on 5 August 2011 on the show Mr. Gay Sweden.
 The single failed to chart on the official Swedish singles chart, though through high digital sales, it peaked at three on the digital chart.
 This was due to low streams on Spotify, which of the official single chart consists of since 2010.

 On 28 May 2012 Agnes released the lead single, "One Last Time", from Veritas.
 The single was, unlike her previous singles, released in Sweden only.
 Earlier in May, the single had leaked onto the Swedish Spotify, and was later dispersed.
 During its first day of release, the single quickly reached the top ten iTunes chart.
-In an interview Agnes also said that her goal with her the album was to be involved with all the songs.
+In an interview Agnes also said that her goal with the album was to be involved with all the songs.
 Her American record company Interscope wanted her to move to the U.S. and record the album there, but Agnes didn't feel "at home" and couldn't find the people that she wanted to work with.
 Therefore, she decided to go back to Sweden and record her album there.
 In a press release from the record company Agnes commented on the album name; "I like how the word 'Veritas' sounds, how it looks and especially what it stands for.
 The word fits very well with the whole idea behind this album."

 On 31 August 2012, the song "All I Want Is You" was released as the second single in Sweden and promoted with a performance at Swedish television show Sommarkrysset.
 A few days before, on 29 August, American blogger Perez Hilton premiered the song together with a lyric video exclusively on his website, remarking that "Agnes Doesn't Want Much… All She Wants Is You!
 And all WE want it more Agnes!
 Seems like a fair trade to us!"
 Agnes has described "All I Want Is You" as feverish and ambiguous, perhaps a declaration of love, but equally a story of obsession.
 The song did not chart as well as her previous single "One Last Time" however, failing to reach the Swedish charts, although it did manage to peak at number nine on the official download chart.
 In June 2013, the third single from Veritas, "Got Me Good", remixed by Bassflow, was released.

 Agnes and singer Darin Zanyar both appeared as the interval act Swedish Pop Voices during the second semifinal of the Eurovision Song Contest 2013 in Malmö on 16 May.
 In late 2013, Agnes appeared as one of the singers featured on the TV4 show Så mycket bättre.
 Her first greatest hits album was released on 27 December 2013, titled Collection.